msadowski/weeklyrobotics/_posts/2018-10-21-weekly-robotics-10.md

 5) Cost of Highly Safety Critical Software.
 <br>[https://betterembsw.blogspot.com/2018/10/cost-of-highly-safety-critical-software.html](https://betterembsw.blogspot.com/2018/10/cost-of-highly-safety-critical-software.html){:target="_blank"}<br>
 INFO: This short blog post by Phil Koopan talks about the cost of aircraft safety critical software.
 Worth noting is the graph discussed in the post.
-We can learn from it that the life-critical software engineer's output can be between 3-12 lines of code per day.
+We can learn from it that the life-critical software engineer's output can vary between 3-12 lines of code per day.

 6) Manned amateur space program.
 <br>[https://copenhagensuborbitals.com/about-us/](https://copenhagensuborbitals.com/about-us/){:target="_blank"}<br>